yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 ### NVK

 What’s this?
-A free and open source Mesa Vulkan driver for Turing and later NVIDIA hardware, that’s what it is!
+A free and open source Mesa Vulkan driver for Turing and later NVIDIA hardware?

 [It’s still very early days](https://www.phoronix.com/news/Mesa-23.3-Released), Mesa just started shipping preliminary support for this new driver, but we can’t wait to try it out once it’s mature enough.
 There’s nothing better than having the option to choose.